 What causes a one-click VPN not to work?

 The most common causes are network restrictions, outdated apps, firewall or antivirus interference, incorrect settings, or server-side outages.
 A quick, methodical check usually fixes it.
+Usa vpn edge: the ultimate guide to choosing a USA VPN edge server for privacy, speed, streaming, and security 2026

 How can I fix a VPN that won’t connect on Windows?